1998 - 2005

 After a long absence, Vic made a comeback giving us our strongest commanding quartet to date in Jed, Morb, Vic and Zivt.
 This would stay the same until the mid-spring of 2015 where Morb would part ways with us to give a guild of his own a try. (nim) After the guild split, we were sitting at around 200 members and the commanding of Jed, Vic and the revival of Ravanaz.
 A weird deja vu from our early 2013 days!
 This would be added to by another trio of commanders who have been with us forever as members but wanted to give commanding a try in Thorton, Wigglez and Klow.
 In August, the guild had its 1st get together in Princeton, Wisconsin which saw around 10 members meetup for beer, brats and jet skis.
 The roster would sit around 130 - 140 and game activity was low until the release of Heart of Thorns.

-With the start of 2017, with 1 full year of leadership under their belt, Thorton and Klow had a full steam ahead mentality with the guild and rallies were steady with around 25 - 30 members.
+With the start of 2017 and 1 full year of leadership under their belt, Thorton and Klow had a full steam ahead mentality with the guild and rallies were steady with around 25 - 30 members.
 Our latest commander Nick, needed a break from the game and in stepped Vyro who would lead several raids over the spring season.
-While still being just slightly under the top tier competitive guilds, the GvG scene was gaining steam again and with our competitive drive back at it, we would make a splash for the 4th time over the course of the year.
+While still being just slightly under the top tier competitive guilds, the GvG scene was gaining steam again and with our competitive drive back at it, we would make a splash for the 5th time over the course of the year.
 We started off well with wins against TM, CF, BGA and ONS while also having early losses with BnR and BOO.
 Our GvG squad got a big boost with DKLT taking a hiatus and us picking up about 10 or so members still looking to stay active.
 The biggest pick up coming in the form of Nal who also commanded quite often over the summer.
-We followed up with big wins against BOO, TDS and RISE before closing out with a loss against Agg and TDS.
-By this point, our rallies were hitting an insane 50 people for reset and arguably having the largest challenging guild to fight open field with KnT and RISE also being considered.
-We finished the stint with a 10 - 6 record, our best of the 4 attempts at the GvG scene.
-With the announcement of the Path of Fire expansion and a bunch of new content to explore, who knows what the next chapter of our Guild Wars 2 journey will bring.
-(More History Pending)
+We followed up with big wins against BOO, TDS and RISE before closing out with losses against Agg and TDS.
+By this point, our rallies were hitting an insane 50 people for reset and arguably having the largest challenging guild to fight open field rivaling KnT and RISE.
+We finished the stint with a 10 - 6 record, our best of the 5 attempts at the GvG scene.

 After nearly 14 years, we made our 1st attempt into the deep waters of being a multi-game guild.
 The Tera experiment, unfortunately, didn't hit its full stride as internal drama resulted in a splinted roster and early exit from the game.
 Zazu and Troy.